Ruaridhmacdonald26/Ruaridhmacdonald26/README.md

 ## About Me

-👨‍💻I'm a 14 year old who is currently learning about AI and Python.
+I'm a 14 year old who is currently learning about AI and Python.

-## My Projects
+## 👨‍💻 My Projects

 *   [Habit Tracker](https://github.com/Ruaridhmacdonald26/Habit-Tracker-app)